 Debugging in Salesforce has its challenges.
 Sometimes, there might be an Apex error email with a stack trace, but this does typically just point at a location without telling the support person anything about the context of the error.
 What were the arguments passed into this method?
 What did those queries return?
 Nobody knows.
+Let learn about Logging in Salesforce with RFLIB.

 To answer those questions, more detailed logging information is necessary.
 Out of the box, the platform provides you only with a mechanism to turn on logging for a limited amount of time for log files to be collected and presented in a flat list without any filter criteria and limited navigation capabilities.
 Since the prediction of errors in your org would require some wizardry skills, any effort to investigate and resolve issues reported by your users would require reactive debugging efforts – meaning that a developer or admin would need to turn on the log files for a user and ask them to reproduce their steps.
 Unfortunately, that’s not always possible.